azimonti/ma-libs/README.md

 ## IMPORTANT NOTICE for WINDOWS

 To properly link Intel Fortran libraries, ensure that the path to the Intel Fortran library directory is set in your environment.
 This path is necessary to locate `ifconsol.lib`, which is required by Intel Fortran for linking when building DLLs.
 Set the environment variable `INTEL_FORTRAN_LIB_PATH` to the directory containing `ifconsol.lib`, typically located at `INTEL_INSTALL_PATH/Intel_fortran/compiler/latest/windows/compiler/lib/intel64_win`.
 Failure to set this path may result in unresolved symbols during the build process.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or want to get in touch regarding the project, please open an issue or contact the repository maintainers directly through GitHub.